hicketay/How-to-Schedule-an-Appointment-for-a-Client/index.md

 This information will go into the Outlook appointment form you create which helps Leslie Charters, the primary attorney, distinguish each appointment from another.

 Click on the link below to access the task workflow.
 Follow the steps to schedule an appointment for a client.
-For a better understanding, please click on and read each NOTE you see.
+For a better understanding, read each NOTE you see carefully.

 [How to Schedule an Appointment for a Client Workflow](https://sway.office.com/8zUwzM6gcdoyqEqN?ref=Link)